Ronald Acuña Jr.'s Success and Achievements in Timeline

 On September 22, 2018, Acuña recorded his fifteenth stolen base, becoming the fourth player in MLB history to record a 25–15 season while aged 20 or below.

-In 2018, Acuña made his Major League Baseball (MLB) debut and won the National League Rookie of the Year Award.
+In 2018, Acuña made his Major League Baseball debut with the Atlanta Braves and subsequently won the National League Rookie of the Year Award.

-2018: MLB All-Star Team Appearances, Silver Slugger Awards, and Stolen Bases Leader
+2018: All-Star, Silver Slugger and Stolen Bases Leader

-Since 2018, Acuña has made four MLB All-Star team appearances, won three Silver Slugger Awards, and twice led the league in stolen bases.
+Since 2018, Acuña has been named to the MLB All-Star team five times, won three Silver Slugger Awards, and twice led the league in stolen bases.

-During the 2019 season, Acuña hit his 30th home run, joined the 30-30 club on August 24, becoming the second-youngest player to reach the milestone.
-He then hit his 40th home run on September 19, becoming the youngest major leaguer to enter the 40-30 club.
+During the 2019 season, Acuña joined the 30–30 club on August 24 and became the youngest major leaguer to enter the 40–30 club on September 19.

-On August 31, 2023, Acuña joined the 30-30 club for the second time in his career (2019) by hitting a grand slam for his 30th home run of the season.
+On August 31, 2023, Acuña joined the 30–30 club for the second time in his career, previously in 2019, hitting a grand slam for his 30th home run of the season.
 With the home run, he also became the first player in MLB history to record 30 home runs and 60 stolen bases in the same season.

 On July 3, 2023, Acuña became the first player in MLB history to tally 40 stolen bases, 20 home runs, and 50 RBIs before the All-Star break.

-During the 2023 season, Acuña became the fifth MLB member of the 40–40 club, set a modern-era franchise record in stolen bases with 73, became the first MLB player to accomplish a 40–70 season, and won the 2023 National League Most Valuable Player Award.
+During the 2023 season, Acuña became the fifth MLB member of the 40–40 club, set a modern-era franchise record in stolen bases, with 73, became the first MLB player to accomplish a 40–70 season, and won the National League Most Valuable Player Award.

-In 2023, Acuña was named the NL Player of the Month for April and June and received the most votes of any player in the National League for the second year in a row, being designated a starting outfielder for the 2023 Major League Baseball All-Star Game.
+In 2023, Acuña was named the NL Player of the Month for April and June and received the most votes of any player in the National League, designating him as a starting outfielder for the 2023 Major League Baseball All-Star Game for the second year in a row.

 On April 22, 2024, Acuña recorded his 190th career stolen base, setting a franchise record in steals since the Braves moved to Atlanta in 1966.